cseanburns/research-notebook/source/_posts/2013-10-30-peerj-research-6.markdown

 * Random sampling, July 20, 2013
 * Population 107 articles
 * Sample size: 30
-* Resampled with replacement, add the difference to the previous sample
+* Re-sampled with replacement, add the difference to the previous sample
 * New sample size: 33
 * Collected peer review histories